New Town, Tasmania

 New Town is a suburb of the city of Hobart, Tasmania, Australia, about 4 km north of the central business district of Hobart.
 It is generally considered Hobart's oldest suburb, settled just a week after Sullivans Cove.
 It was historically the home of many of Hobart's wealthiest citizens, and New Town features a large number of grand residences, churches, and public buildings.
 The large farms were broken up following the world wars and it is now an inner city residential suburb.
 Many of its streets are lined with Federation style cottages.
-It is surrounded by the suburbs of North Hobart, Mount Stuart, Lenah Valley and Moonah, with the Queen's Domain just to the south-east.
+It is surrounded by the suburbs of North Hobart, Mount Stuart, Lenah Valley and Moonah, with the Queens Domain just to the south-east.
 Most of the locality is within the Hobart local government area, with 2.5% within Glenorchy.

 History

 At the time of Hobart's re-settlement on the western shore of the Derwent River in 1804, the first free settlers were landed at New Town Bay a day after the military and convict landing on Hunter Island on 20/21 February.
 Some early buildings remain including Pitt Farm which is the second oldest farmhouse in Australia.

 St John's Anglican Church in New Town has an unbroken record of use as a parish church, from the first service on 20 December 1835 up to the present.
 The building was designed by the Tasmanian government civil engineer and architect, John Lee Archer.

 New Town Post Office opened on 1 January 1842.

 Video City opened the largest video rental shop in Australia on New Town Road in 2002.
 The store remained a vibrant cultural institution long after the arrival of online streaming services in the 2010s.
 After selling its catalogue of over 30,000 video titles, the store ceased trading in 2019.